illsui1on/EAKD/README.md

 # EAKD

-This replication package contains the adversarial attack pre-trained model, Yices-guided model reduction, and source code for training.
+This replication package contains the adversarial attack pre-trained model, GA-guided model reduction, and source code for training.

 ## Environment configuration